k1r0s/kaop/README.md

     opts.args //contains the arguments or parameters that the method receives opts.result //contains the returned value
-    opts.scope //it used to be `this` inside the method, so its the instance itself opts.parentScope //gives you access to the parent prototype or.. how `@override` works opts.method //it will be executed after all the befores hooks have been consumed opts.methodName //the method name string, for tracking purposes.. or any opts.preventExecution //if we asign a truthy value in `before` phase, decorated method will not be called
+    opts.scope //it used to be `this` inside the method, so its the instance itself opts.parentScope //gives you access to the parent prototype or.. how `override` works opts.method //it will be executed after all the befores hooks have been consumed opts.methodName //the method name string, for tracking purposes.. or any opts.preventExecution //if we asign a truthy value in `before` phase, decorated method will not be called